alanbaumgartner/Aurora-Stub/README.md

 ## About

-Aurora RAT or Remote Administration Tool is written in Go, using wxGo as a GUI toolkit.
+Aurora RAT or Remote Administration Tool is written in Go.

 This project was started to learn networking in go and get myself started in the security field.